-Gene Lenard, D.O., from the San Diego area, is the current President of AFDMA and another enthusiastic advocate for the FDM.
+Gene Lenard, D.O., from the San Diego area, is the Past President of AFDMA and another enthusiastic advocate for the FDM.
 He was introduced to the FDM by Dr. Ray Andreassen at an AKOMA conference and credits Stephen Typaldos and the FDM with giving him his wife back.
 He has hosted an FDM Module 1 Seminar in San Diego in 2009 and is planning on another one in 2012.
 Dr. Lenard is our newest certified FDM instructor and he really enjoys instructing both medical students and physicians in the FDM.
 He looks forward to leading the AFDMA as we expand the number of courses we offer and begin developing research projects in the FDM.
 It is an exciting time to lead this vibrant young organization.

 Todd Capistrant, D.O., originally hails from Minnesota.
 He is a graduate of Des Moines University and U of MN Bethesda Family Practice Residency.
 After residency he joined a busy practice in western Wisconsin.
 He moved his family to Alaska to pursue his passion for dog sled racing and the beauty of Alaska.
 He and his wife (Anne) have competed in and completed the famous Iditarod Sled Dog Race and they still have a team of sled dogs.
 His daughters have taken over the role of racing the dogs.
 Now that Todd is spending less time racing dogs he has embraced teaching and spreading the FDM.
 He works as a member of department of Osteopathic Manipulative Medicine, Tanana Valley Clinic/ Banner Health in Fairbanks, Alaska.
 His practice has grown rapidly over the past years in large part due to the power of incorporating the FDM in to his Osteopathic practice.
 He feels the FDM provides a valuable perspective through which all of Osteopathic Medicine can be explained.
 He is particularly excited about the freshness that the FDM brings to his practice of medicine, enabling him to treat injuries that had previously not been possible.
 In the spring of 2011 he was honored with the “Rising Star” award by the Northwest Osteopathic Medical Foundation.
 Dr. Capistrant is a certified FDM instructor and is very interested in teaching the FDM to change the way musculoskeletal injuries are treated in modern medicine.
-He is the Vice President/President-Elect of the AFDMA Board.
+He is the President of the AFDMA Board.

 Ann Shea was introduced to the FDM through her relationship with Stephen Typaldos.
 She is the Treasurer of the board who and a strong advocate for the FDM.
 She is a Doctor of Audiology, and brings many talents and ideas with her.
 Dr. Shea has attended International FDM Symposiums in Hawaii, Japan, and Austria, and sat in on numerous FDM seminars.
 In this photo she is sitting outside Keisuke Tanaka’s office in Fukuoka, Japan.
 She a strong background in the model, and commitment to Stephen Typaldos’ vision.